Sanand007/CNN_model_for_VOD/README.md

 Download and extract the english.csv file to the same folder as this model and run Main_program.py

 first make a virtualenv with python3.5.
-This is important to run tensorflow
+This is important to run Main_program.py

+if you want to run it with python 2.7 then you need to adjust request.urlretrieve as per python2.7